Get recommended tire pressure for Porsche tires to drive safe, extend tire life and reduce fuel consumption.

-Keep in mind that tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not a recommended tire pressure for Porsche.
+Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Porsche.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Porsche manual.
 Recommended tire pressure for your Porsche tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
 Pay attention as your Porsche may have different recommended tire pressure values for front and rear tires.
-Keep Porsche tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Keep your Porsche tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

 Porsche replacement tires must have equal or greater speed rating compared to the original equipment tires if your Porsche speed capability is to be maintained.
 It is recommended that tire installers refer to the Porsche owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If Porsche replacement tires have a lower speed rating than Porsche original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Porsche replacement tires have a lower speed rating than the original equipment tires, your vehicle’s speed must be restricted to that of the replacement tires.

 Original equipment tires that come on your Porsche will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
 Tire load index tells you how much weight your tire can carry.
 Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-You can check Porsche manual to find the recommended tire size and load rating.
+Refer to your Porsche manual to find its original equipment tire sizes and their load ratings.

-Porsche tire pressure changes with temperature, so check your Porsche tire pressure when outside temperatures change.
+Porsche tire pressure changes with temperature, so check your Porsche tire pressure when outside temperature goes up or down.
 During colder months when temperatures drop, Porsche tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
 Maintain proper Porsche winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

-Porsche tire pressure should be checked when tires are cold, after the vehicle has not been driven for at least three hours.
+Porsche tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Porsche is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is my recommended tire pressure for my Porsche?
+What is the recommended tire pressure for my Porsche?

-Recommended tire pressure for Porsche is determined by the Porsche manufacturer based on your vehicle's characteristics and tire sizes.
-Select your Porsche year or model to find recommended tire pressure for Porsche tires.
+Recommended tire pressure for Porsche is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
+Find your Porsche year or model to get recommended tire inflation for Porsche tires.

 How do I find my recommended tire pressure setting for my Porsche?
-What should my Porsche tire pressure be?
+What is correct Porsche tire pressure?

 You can find your Porsche recommended tire pressure in Porsche owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Porsche will be listed in psi, bar or kPa.